MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

 - Common attack surfaces
 - Prevalent malware

-You can access threat analytics either from the upper left-hand side of Microsoft Defender XDR's navigation bar, or from a dedicated dashboard card that shows the top threats to your org, both in terms of known impact, and in terms of your exposure.
+You can access threat analytics either from the upper left-hand side of Microsoft Defender portal's navigation bar, or from a dedicated dashboard card that shows the top threats to your org, both in terms of known impact, and in terms of your exposure.

 :::image type="content" source="/defender/media/threat-analytics/ta_inlandingpage_mtp.png" alt-text="Screenshot of the threat analytics landing page" lightbox="/defender/media/threat-analytics/ta_inlandingpage_mtp.png":::